Slow Cooker Black Eyed Peas Recipe

 Make a new tradition with this slow cooker black-eyed pea recipe and bring yourself good luck by making these on New Year’s Day!
 These southern-style black-eyed peas are slow-cooked with ham, bacon, and onion and make a perfect meal.

-Black eyed peas in a white slow cooker with a wooden spoon in it.
+black-eyed peas with ham and bacon in a white slow cooker with a wooden spoon in it.

 Why are black eyed peas eaten on New Years Day?

 I am not a superstitious person, but I love traditions.
 Making a big pot of these smoky beans with cornbread will be a fun way to start off my new year.
-Not to mention, the flavors will help even the pickiest eater eat black eyed peas.
+Not to mention, the flavors will help even the pickiest eater enjoy black-eyed peas.
 Enjoy!

 Ingredients for new years day black eyed peas on a table.